#ImmigrationMatters: Canada’s immigration system

 How are immigrants selected?

-Every year, we set targets for the number of immigrants we allow into the country for each immigration category.
-We give the public, provinces and territories, and businesses and organizations that help immigrants settle in Canada an opportunity to let us know what they think about the targets before they are finalized.
+Canada sets targets for the number of immigrants we allow into the country through the Immigration Levels Plan, which is introduced each year.
+As a part of this process, the public, Indigenous Peoples, newcomers, provinces and territories, other government departments, and businesses and organizations that work with immigrants have an opportunity to tell us what they think about the targets before they are finalized.

-Provinces and territories select a growing number of immigrants in the economic category, as well.
-Under the Canada–Quebec Accord, Quebec is responsible for selecting economic immigrants and some of the refugees that come to the province.
+Through the Provincial Nominee Program, provinces and territories select a number of immigrants to help fill labour gaps and build their communities and economies.
+Under the Canada–Quebec Accord, Quebec is responsible for selecting economic immigrants and some of the resettled refugees that come to the province.

 How are immigrants screened?

-To protect the health, safety and security of Canadians, all potential immigrants are carefully screened before they can come to Canada.
+To protect the health, safety and security of Canadians, all potential immigrants are carefully screened before being allowed to enter Canada.

 Screening makes sure anyone who immigrates to Canada